Comparisons11 min read

 Is ConvertKit really called Kit now?

 Yes.
-ConvertKit officially rebranded to Kit in late 2024.
-However, most users, reviewers, and search queries still use "ConvertKit," and the company acknowledges this.
-The product, features, and pricing remain the same — it's a name change, not a platform change.
+ConvertKit officially became Kit in late 2024.
+But here's the thing—most users, reviewers, and search queries still say "ConvertKit," and the company understands this.
+The product, features, and pricing are the same—it's just a name change.

 Which has better email deliverability — Mailchimp or ConvertKit?

-ConvertKit has a strong reputation for deliverability, partly because it encourages plain-text-style emails (which spam filters favor) and enforces double opt-in by default.
-Mailchimp's deliverability is generally good but can vary depending on your account's sending reputation and the type of content you send.
-For newsletter creators who want maximum inbox placement, ConvertKit has a slight edge.
+ConvertKit has the reputation edge here, partly because it encourages plain-text newsletters (spam filters favor them) and enforces double opt-in by default.
+Mailchimp's deliverability is solid overall, but it varies based on your sending reputation and content type.
+For newsletter creators who want maximum inbox placement, ConvertKit has the advantage.

 Can I switch from Mailchimp to ConvertKit (or vice versa) easily?

 Yes.
-Both platforms allow you to export your subscriber list as a CSV file and import it into the other.
-ConvertKit even offers free migration assistance for creators with 5,000+ subscribers on paid plans.
-You'll lose your automation workflows and email templates in the transfer, so budget time to rebuild those.
+Both let you export your subscriber list as CSV and import it into the other.
+ConvertKit even offers free migration help for creators with 5,000+ paid subscribers.
+You'll lose automation workflows and email templates, so plan to rebuild those.

 Which is cheaper for 10,000 subscribers?

-On a paid plan, both are approximately $100/month at 10,000 subscribers.
-However, ConvertKit's free plan supports up to 10,000 subscribers (without automation), making it technically free if you only need basic broadcast emails and landing pages.
+On a paid plan, both are around $100/month at 10,000 subscribers.
+But ConvertKit's free plan supports 10,000 subscribers (without automation), which technically means you can stay free if you only need broadcast emails and landing pages.

 Does Mailchimp work with Shopify in 2026?

 Yes.
-Mailchimp and Shopify restored their official integration, and it works well for e-commerce email marketing — including abandoned cart flows, product recommendations, and purchase-based segmentation.
+Mailchimp and Shopify restored their official integration, and it works well for e-commerce — including abandoned cart flows, product recommendations, and purchase-based segmentation.

 Can I sell products directly through ConvertKit?

 Yes.
-ConvertKit has a built-in commerce feature that lets you sell digital products (ebooks, courses, templates, memberships) and accept payments without needing a separate platform like Gumroad or Teachable.
-Transaction fees apply (3.5% + $0.30 per sale on paid plans), but it's a convenient all-in-one option for creators.
+ConvertKit has built-in commerce that lets you sell digital products (ebooks, courses, templates, memberships) and accept payments without external platforms like Gumroad or Teachable.
+Transaction fees apply (3.5% + $0.30 per sale on paid plans), but it's an all-in-one option for creators.

 Tags